Looking Closely at the Growth Curve for CommScope Holding Company Inc. (COMM)

 Sponsored

-The average price from analysts is $19.50.
+The average price from analysts is $18.95, which is $7.56 above the current price.
 COMM currently public float of 199.33M and currently shorts hold a 3.30% ratio of that float.
 Today, the average trading volume of COMM was 3.08M shares.

 COMM’s Market Performance

-COMM stocks went up by 0.60% for the week, with a monthly drop of -17.98% and a quarterly performance of -41.75%, while its annual performance rate touched 26.57%.
-The volatility ratio for the week stands at 2.82% while the volatility levels for the past 30 days are set at 3.42% for CommScope Holding Company Inc..
-The simple moving average for the period of the last 20 days is -9.09% for COMM stocks with a simple moving average of -29.72% for the last 200 days.
+COMM stocks went down by -2.82% for the week, with a monthly drop of -17.16% and a quarterly performance of -43.42%, while its annual performance rate touched 18.89%.
+The volatility ratio for the week stands at 3.87% while the volatility levels for the past 30 days are set at 3.56% for CommScope Holding Company Inc..
+The simple moving average for the period of the last 20 days is -8.33% for COMM stocks with a simple moving average of -31.53% for the last 200 days.

 Analysts’ Opinion of COMM